DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

 Substitution of Paid Leave

 Generally, FMLA leave is unpaid leave.
 However, an employee may choose to substitute accrued paid leave for unpaid FMLA leave.
-If an employee does not choose to substitute accrued paid leave, a district may require the employee to do so.
-The term "substitute" means that the paid leave provided by the district, and accrued pursuant to established policies of the district, will run concurrently with the unpaid FMLA leave.
-An employee's ability to substitute accrued paid leave is determined by the terms and conditions of the district's normal leave policy.
+If an employee does not choose to substitute accrued paid leave, the employer may require the employee to do so.
+The term "substitute" means that the paid leave provided by the employer, and accrued pursuant to established policies of the employer, will run concurrently with the unpaid FMLA leave.
+An employee's ability to substitute accrued paid leave is determined by the terms and conditions of the employer's normal leave policy.
+When an employee chooses, or an employer requires, substitution of accrued paid leave, the employer must inform the employee that the employee must satisfy any procedural requirements of the paid leave policy only in connection with the receipt of such payment.
+[See 825.300(c)] If an employee does not comply with the additional requirements in an employer's paid leave policy, the employee is not entitled to substitute accrued paid leave but the employee remains entitled to take unpaid FMLA leave.
 29 U.S.C.
 2612(d); 29 C.F.R.
 825.207(a)

-If an employee requests and is permitted to use accrued compensatory time to receive pay during FMLA leave, or if a district requires such use, the compensatory time taken may be counted against the employee's FMLA leave entitlement.
+If an employee requests and is permitted to use accrued compensatory time to receive pay during FMLA leave, or if an employer requires such use, the compensatory time taken may be counted against the employee's FMLA leave entitlement.
 29 C.F.R.
 825.207(f)

 FMLA and Workers' Compensation

 A serious health condition may result from injury to the employee "on or off" the job.
-If a district designates the leave as FMLA leave, the leave counts against the employee's FMLA leave entitlement.
-Because the workers' compensation absence is not unpaid, neither the employee nor the district may require the substitution of paid leave.
-However, a district and an employee may agree, where state law permits, to have paid leave supplement workers' compensation benefits.
+If the employer designates the leave as FMLA leave, the leave counts against the employee's FMLA leave entitlement.
+Because the workers' compensation absence is not unpaid, neither the employee nor the employer may require the substitution of paid leave.
+However, an employer and an employee may agree, where state law permits, to have paid leave supplement workers' compensation benefits.

 29 C.F.R.
 825.207(e)